sitwithariadne/website/src/what-is-mindfulness.md

 * Compassion
 * Self-care & care for others
 * Patience for ourselves and others
-* Non-judgement and awareness of the whole self
+* Non-judgment and awareness of the whole self

 -----

-v1.5 - 8-Jan-2025
+v1.6 - 15-May-2025

 Referenced works are the copyrights of their respective owners.

-This work dedicated to the Public Domain via [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/)